Arizona Adoption Laws

 Arizona Adoption Laws at a Glance

-Adoptive parents in Arizona must be certified by the court as acceptable to adopt children.
-The Arizona Department of Child Safety (DCS) regulates adoption in the Grand Canyon State.
-The state DCS states that a certificate will be issued only after a department investigation and certification process that includes:
+The court must certify that the adoptive parents in Arizona are acceptable to adopt children.
+The Arizona Department of Child Safety (DCS) regulates adoption in Arizona.
+The Arizona DCS states that it will issue a certificate only after a department investigation and certification process that includes:

-- a certification investigation and report to the court that considers the prospective adoptive parents' fitness to adopt children and includes:
+- A certification investigation and report to the court that considers the prospective adoptive parents' fitness to adopt children.

 Below are some highlights of Arizona adoption laws.
 See Details on State Adoption Laws to learn more.